cisagov/get.gov/pages/domains/domains_benefits.md

 ## .Gov helps the public identify official, trusted information

-.Gov is a top-level domain like .com, .org, or .us. .Gov is a top-level domain like .com, .org, or .us.
+.Gov is a top-level domain like .com, .org, or .us.
 For a fee, anyone can register popular top-level domains like .com or .org.
 This can make it hard for the public to know whether the people behind an online service are really who they claim to be.

 ## Only verified U.S. government organizations can register a .gov domain